Sequence memory: remember patterns and improve memory

-Sequence memory training improves your short-term memory and the ability to remember sequences.
-Learn how you can remember sequences better.
+Sequence memory training improves your short-term memory and recall ability.
+Learn how to better remember sequences.

 Known examples: